nginx-clojure/nginx-clojure.github.io/More.md

 -----------------

 Generally use redis or memorycached is the better choice to implement a shared map among Nginx workers.
-We can do some initialization of the shared map by following the guide of [2.2 Initialization Handler for nginx worker](#22-initialization-handler-for-nginx-worker).
+We can do some initialization of the shared map by following the guide of [2.2 Initialization Handler for nginx worker][].
 If you like shared map managed in nginx  processes better than redis or memcached, you can choose [SharedHashMap/Chronicle-Map] which is fast and based on Memory Mapped File so that it can store
 large amout of records and won't need too much java heap memory.